ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 tutorial: quick 'n' dirty
 =========================

 These are all the things.
-Use your browser's search to find something that might help.
+Use your browser's search to find things you want.

-Compile with -std=c++14 or better / VS 2015 or better.
+Compile with ``-std=c++14`` or better / VS 2015 or better.

 opening a state
 ---------------